-The Augusta Academic Success Center has two academic success coaches to equip ALL students with the necessary skills that they need to succeed in reaching their academic and career goals.
+The Augusta Academic Success Center is staffed with three academic success coaches to equip ALL students with the necessary skills that they need to succeed in reaching their academic and career goals.
 Students can learn to study effectively, set goals, manage time, be organized, communicate effectively, handle stress, reduce test anxiety, complete applications and/or develop career seeking skills.
-The Academic Success Center is open for drop-ins or by appointment, via phone, email, Skype or in-person when terms are in session.
+The Academic Success Center is open for drop-ins or by appointment, via phone, email, Skype/Zoom or in-person.